 Love them or hate them, speed limits in the UK must not be exceeded.
 Indeed, they are an absolute maximum and in some circumstances - such a low visibility or bad weather - speeds should be lower in order to stay safe.

 In general, a speed limit of 30 mph (48kmh) applies across the UK, unless signs are displayed permitting a higher speed.
+There are in fact no blanket minimum speed limits in the UK.
+However in rare cases a minimum speed limit will be in force.

 For cars, the speed limit on motorways and dual carriageways is 70mph (112km/h) and 60 mph (96 km/h) on single carriageways.